 One of the joint external auditors, PKF Professional Services' (whose appointment was approved by Shareholders at the Annual General Meeting of November 6, 2008) completed the maximum ten (10) year tenure for external auditors in November 2018, in line with the provisions of the Central Bank of Nigeria's Code of Corporate Governance for Banks and Discount Houses in Nigeria, 2014.

-The second external auditor, Ernst & Young, has indicated its willingness to continue in office in accordance with Section 357(2) of the Companies and Allied Matters Act, CAP C20 Laws of the Federation of Nigeria (LFN) 2004 until the next Annual General Meeting.
+The second external auditor, Ernst & Young, has indicated its willingness to continue in office in accordance with Section 357(2) of the Companies and Allied Matters Act, CAP C20 Laws of the Federation of Nigeria (LFN) 2004.